rlpratyoosh/hack-pack/README.md

 - ⚡ Minimal, clean, and fast — made for hackathons
 - 🎭 **React 19** with latest features
 - 📊 **React Icons** library with popular icon sets
+- 🎞️ **Framer Motion** for smooth animations and micro-interactions

 ---